EndPointCorp/end-point-blog/2016/02/09/bonked-by-basicauth-because-bcrypt.html.md

 ```

 I reloaded the page, then commented out the $wgDebugLogFile line to stop it from
 growing large (the debug output can be quite verbose!).
-Here's some snippets from
+Here’s some snippets from
 the generated log file:

 ```